Warrens Ferry swimming hole in Virginia

 Best Time to Visit

-Spring for blooming wildflowers and mild weather; summer for warm water and vibrant activity; fall for stunning foliage; winter for serene solitude.
+Spring for blooming wildflowers and mild weather; summer for warm water and vibrant activity; fall for striking foliage; winter for serene solitude.

 Difficulty Level